A History of Housing Services

 A letter will be sent out to inform the applicant what information is missing and needs to be completed in order for their application to be processed.
 The applicant has 30 days to submit the missing information.
 If you require further information please contact our office.

 What should I do if my information or situation changes after I submit my application?

-If there is a change in any of your contact information, family size or a change affecting your priority information, you are required to notify The Rainy River District Social Services Administration Board at (807) 274-5349 (toll free 1-800-265-5349) within 15 business days of the change.
+If there is a change in any of your contact information, family size or a change affecting your priority information, you are required to notify the District of Rainy River Services Board at (807) 274-5349 (toll free 1-800-265-5349) within 15 business days of the change.
 If no one is available to take your call, please leave a voice mail message and someone will get back to you.